ibm-cloud-docs/power-iaas/configuring-private-network.md

 ## Generic Routing Encapsulation (GRE) tunneling
 {: #gre-tunneling}

-{{site.data.keyword.powerSys_notm}} provides GRE tunneling for all locations except for Washington, D.C.
-Customers can optionally request a GRE tunnel configuration by adding the request to their {{site.data.keyword.powerSys_notm}} support case.
+You can optionally request a GRE tunnel configuration by adding the request to the {{site.data.keyword.powerSys_notm}} support case.
 The GRE capability is available on **IBM Power Virtual Server** Direct Link Connect only.

 ```
 GRE Tunnel Configuration Request: